North Carolina police shooting: Attorney to push judge for release of body camera footage

 NORTH CAROLINA PROTESTERS DEMAND ANSWERS OVER ANDREW BROWN, JR. SHOOTING

-"If evidence shows that any of my deputies violated the law or policies, they will be held accountable," he added.
+"If evidence shows that any of my deputies violated the law or policies, they will be held accountable," the sheriff added.
 "Because that is what the citizens expect me to do, and it’s the right thing to do."

-On the day before the shooting, nearby Dare County had issued two arrest warrants for Brown on drug-related charges including possession with intent to sell cocaine, according to court documents released Thursday.
+On the day before the shooting, nearby Dare County had issued two arrest warrants for Brown on drug-related charges, including possession with intent to sell cocaine, according to court documents released Thursday.

 While Wooten had previously said one Pasquotank County deputy had shot Brown and was on leave, he indicated on Thursday that multiple deputies were involved and had been placed on leave.